-Currently only a small handful of companies are engaged in producing tellurium.
-British Columbia exploration and development company, Deer Horn Metals Inc. (TSXV:DHM) is one of the newest companies focused on bringing tellurium to market.
+Currently, only a small handful of companies are engaged in producing tellurium.
+British Columbia exploration and development company, Deer Horn Capital (CSE: DHC ) is one of the Canadian companies focused on bringing tellurium to market.

+As the global leader in tellurium production, China put out 300 metric tonnes of the silvery metal in 2018.
 Chinese companies based in Yunnan province are also heavily active in tellurium production.
-Yunnan Chihong Zinc & Germanium Co. is among the largest currently operating, but it has only a minority focus on tellurium ingots.
+Yunnan Chihong Zinc & Germanium is among the largest currently operating, but it has only a minority focus on tellurium ingots.

-Other companies, such as the Chinese subsidiary of Apollo Solar Energy (HK: 0556,OTC Pink:ASOE), have focused on integrating telluride-based materials into their thermal exchange system production processes to cut out tellurium production supply risks.
+Other companies, such as the Chinese subsidiary of Apollo Solar Energy (HKEX: 0556 ), have focused on integrating telluride-based materials into their thermal exchange system production processes to cut out tellurium production supply risks.